Call for Abstract

 - Track 17-5Neoplasia of Solid Organs

 Hand surgery is the field of medicine which comprises the preservation, investigation and renovation by surgical, medical, and rehabilitative means of entire structures of the upper extreme directly affecting the procedure and function of the hand and wrist.
 For certain hand injuries, a better result can be achieved with arthroscopic surgery obtained by the highly skilled surgeons.
-In fact it is a minimally invasive technique that permits specialists to diagnose hand injuries or disorders such as carpal tunnel syndrome, without making large incisions.
-For the patient it means less pain and faster recovery times.
+In fact it is a minimally invasive method that permits specialists to analyse hand injuries or disorders such as carpal tunnel syndrome, without making large incisions.

 - Track 18-1Hand Injuries